LucasSparks159/AndroidContactsKotlin/README.md

-Contacts view (Android 5.0) for Xamarin
+Contacts view (Android 5.0) using kotlin language instead of JAVA.
 ============

 Android 5.0 has a brand new contacts view: